ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_d: -1
    :answer_e: 1
    :correct: b
-   :feedback_a: Notice where min is instantiated in the code.
-At the time that min is instantiated, i and j have not been instantiated and cannot be used.
+   :feedback_a: Notice where min is set in the code.
+At the time that min is set, i and j have not been delcared and cannot be used.
 This choice will create a compile-time error.
    :feedback_b: Using the first value in the array guarantees that the correct minimum value will be found and returned, regardless of the range of numbers in the array.
    :feedback_c: Setting min equal to 0 might find the minimum value in some cases.
-However, if every number in the array is positive, then min will remain 0 and the minimum value in the array will not have been found.
+However, if every number in the array is positive, then min will remain 0 and it will not find the minimum value in the array.
-   :feedback_d: If min equaled -1, the method would only work correctly if there was a value in the array that was smaller than -1.
+   :feedback_d: If min is set to -1, the method would only work correctly if there was a value in the array that was equal to or smaller than -1.
 If all of the values in the array are greater than -1, then the correct minimum value will not be found.
    :feedback_e: This value would only work correctly if there was a value in the array that was less than 1.
 If the array is filled with positive numbers, 1 will remain the minimum and the correct minimum may not be found.

    Consider the method ``minVal``, shown below. ``minVal`` compares every value in the given array to ``min`` to find the smallest value, which is then returned.
-At the beginning of the code, ``min`` is instantiated to 1.
-Which of the following is the best value to instantiate ``min`` so the method will compile and work as intended?
+At the beginning of the code, ``min`` is set to 1.
+Which of the following is the best value to set ``min`` so that the method will compile and work as intended?

    .. code-block:: java